jason9693/APEACH/README.md

 | KoELECTRA-V3       | 0.7920 | 0.8101 |
 | KoBERT             | 0.8030 | 0.7885 |

-We also share SOTA model of our dataset which we trained in this experiment as checkpoint, [demo webite](https://master-soongsil-bert-base-beep-deploy-jason9693.endpoint.ainize.ai) and [api](https://github.com/jason9693/SoongsilBERT-base-beep-deploy).
+We also share BEST model of our dataset which we trained in this experiment as checkpoint, [demo webite](https://master-soongsil-bert-base-beep-deploy-jason9693.endpoint.ainize.ai) and [api](https://github.com/jason9693/SoongsilBERT-base-beep-deploy).

 ## Contributors